Do employers think there are benefits to taking a gap year?

 The jobs website Monster.co.uk feel that employers find can find a gap year as a positive thing to do.
 “Generally, employers view gap years very favourably as they are looking for more than just a degree from graduates”.

 Having additional skills is a huge plus for recruiters and if your gap year can help show of these skill are a huge bonus.

 As Monster says you should use your CV and gap year to “demonstrate how you stand out from the crowd, and show any hidden qualities you have.. [as this] will put you in good stead”.

 Boost your Career with your gap year

-She also know that it can make a huge difference to your career saying that the self-awareness she developed helped her along the way.
-Overall Taylor felt that taking some time our boosted her career path “It certainly gave me an advantage as an officer in the Royal Navy!”
+She also knows that it can make a massive difference to your career, saying that the self-awareness she developed helped her along the way.
+Overall, Taylor felt that taking some time our boosted her career path “It certainly gave me an advantage as an officer in the Royal Navy!”